M-o-a-T/aevent/README.rst

 This list is cribbed from ``gevent.patch``.

 Internals
 =========

+``aevent``'s monkey patching is done mainly on the module/class level.
+``gevent`` prefers to patch individual methods.
+This may cause some reduced compatibility compared to ``gevent``.

 ``aevent`` works by prepending its local ``_monkey`` directory to the import path.
-These try hard to afford the same public interface, but call the corresponding ``anyio`` functions in the background.
+These modules try to afford the same public interface as the ones they're replacing while calling the corresponding ``anyio`` functions through `greenback_`.

 Context switching back to async-flavored code is done by way of greenback_.